 United Way has now taken a bold leap forward – putting a stake in the ground around three bold goals in order to accelerate change by focusing on issues that can be consistently measured and where we can have the greatest effect.
 In 2008, we announced national goals that will help to advance the common good by focusing on the basic building blocks of a good life – education, income and health.
 The 3 specific goals are:

 - Cut by half the number of young people who drop out of high school

 - Cut by half the number of working families that lack financial stability

 - Increase by one-third the percentage of healthy young people and adults.

 Local United Ways work to determine how these goals will be addressed in their local communities.
 We encourage you to read more about the goals.

-Please contact United Way of Southeastern Idaho.
+If none of these responses address your concern please contact United Way of Southeastern Idaho.